hduss/youtube-s-thief/README.md

     (IN PROGRESS)

-    Once the playlist is saved, you can download it from the command:
-    => python main.py --download to download playlistys registred locally :
+    Once the playlist is saved, you can download it from the command => 'python main.py --download' to download playlists registred locally :

 ![list of youtube account playlists](public/img/playlist_download.png)

-    Each video will be downloaded in downloads/ folder
+    Each video will be downloaded in downloads/[playlist_name]/[format] folder

     => python main.py --download https://youtube.com?list=zergvrezgreh to download playlist
     OR unique video :